ArjoNagelhout/shapereality-engine/src/modules/asset/design.md

 When calling `getAsset(AssetId id)`, we return an `AssetHandle`.
 This acts as a `std::shared_ptr`, meaning that when all instances of the asset are destroyed, the asset gets unloaded from disk.

-We want to support preloading assets before they are used inside a scene.
+We want to support preloading assetHandles before they are used inside a scene.
 This could be achieved through two ways:

 1. Use reference counting and simply increase the use count
-2. Load assets inside the main scene, and put them to `not visible`.
+2. Load assetHandles inside the main scene, and put them to `not visible`.
    - downsides:
-     - we might want to unload assets that are not visible anymore.
+     - we might want to unload assetHandles that are not visible anymore.

 # Auxiliary files and deduplication